A-Gr33n/Milestone-Project-1/README.md

      -----
     ## Testing
      ### W3C Markup Validor and W3C CSS Validator
-      The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to enusre there were no sytax errors.
+      The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no sytax errors.
+Here are screenshots of what I had to do to clear them.

+     ### Testing client stories from UX section of README.md
+     * #### First Time Vistor Goals
+       i.
+As a First Time Vistor to the website, I want to be able to access the website without any extensive time and to easily find and browse the navigation menu on any device.
+          1. No matter what page the new visitor lands on, they can easily find and use the navigation bar on any device as the site is responsive.

+         2. The website loading time process was tested on lighthouse and its perfomance is above 90%.

+       ii.
+As a First Time Vistor I want to make a resrvation for a specific date and time.
+I should be quickly notified about reservations quickly and easily.

+       iii.
+As a First Time Visitor I want to find information about the restaurant, such as its hours of operation, location and contact information.

      ------
     ## Credits